Progress Studies for Aspiring

 Your learning will be supported by instructors who will help you develop your reasoning and research skills.
 You’ll also have the chance to engage ideas with a community of like-minded peers.

 A semester-long evening course with twice-weekly meetings.
+The class meets twice a week on Tuesday and Thursday for one hour each day, from 4-5 pm US Pacific Time/7-8pm US Eastern Time.
 Great reading, audio or video content accompany a study group with an instructor for discussions and Q&A. (Coming later: a free, self-guided option with content only, no discussion or instructor.)

 What’s the time commitment?